My Dad’s Hands

 It was the neck.
 A lot of Fender guitars have one-piece rock maple necks, and the Telecaster was one of them.
 But it was too skinny, and with my freaky huge hands I felt like I was playing a pencil.

 Our pastor’s son was 12 at the time.
-He’d saved up lawn-mowing money and bought a really beat-up, lifeless acoustic guitar.
+He’d saved up lawn-mowing money and bought a beat-up, lifeless acoustic guitar.
 He was saving up to buy an electric guitar, and then he planned to save up even more and buy an amplifier.

 So I gave him the Telecaster and said he could just worry about saving up for a new amp.
 I didn’t see any point in trying to recoup the money I’d spent fixing it up when I could give it a good home with someone who needed it and was already a far better guitarist than me.